Last Updated on

 7. Stop Drinking Sodas, Diet Drinks, Sugary Drinks, Alcohol

 Start Drinking Clean Water & lots of it (tap water & most bottled water contain fluoride & chlorine) Make sure it’s filtered.
 This is the filter I use.
 I even take it on vacation with me when we drive.
 The water tastes so clean!
+I like to drink lemon water.
 Also, Kombucha is a great alternative to soda, plus you get gut-healthy probiotics.

 I know this sounds overwhelming but is necessary to heal your thyroid.
-That is why I did it slowly to get used to removing things from my diet slowly.
+That is why I did it slowly to get used to removing things from my diet in phases.
 Read how I did it here!

 Additional Things to Start Doing